Last updated on May 15th, 2023

 1. The first people of the country were the Bantu-speaking Iron Age farmers that settled in the region around AD 300.

-3. Most countries in the world have their own currency unless they are still under the rule of another country.
-But Zimbabwe is among the few countries in the world that abandoned their currency and are currently using others’.
+3. Zimbabwe abandoned its currency and is currently using others’.
 This happened after the massive inflation that hit the country in 2008.
-The country abandoned its currency and has been using the U.S. Dollar, the South African Rand, the Sterling Pound, and the Botswana Pula since April 12 2009.
+The country abandoned its currency and has been using the U.S. Dollar, the South African Rand, and the Botswana Pula since April 12, 2009.

 4. It is illegal in Zimbabwe for the police to impound your vehicle on the road.
 The only occasion when they can do so is when they ask you to produce your driver’s license.